tsathoqqua/limadocs/docs/source/basic_lpc.rst

 So, at this point, it is assumed you know how to edit and write a file, and some basic Linux commands.

-If you know C, you are handicapped in that LPC looks a lot like C, but it is not C.  Your preconceptions about modular programming development will be a hinderence you will have to overcome.
+If you know C, you are handicapped in that LPC looks a lot like C, but it is not C.  Your preconceptions about modular programming development will be a hindrance you will have to overcome.
 If you have never heard of the C programming language, then you are only missing an understanding of the simple constructs of C like the flow of program execution and logical operators and such.
 So a C guru has no real advantage over you, since what they know from C which is applicable to LPC is easy to pick up.
 The stuff they know about C which makes